henriberisha/EasyEspNow/README.md

 ### TODOs

+- Extend functionality to support native CCMP encryption by setting `PMK` globally and `LMK` per peer.
 - Extend this library to work for `ESP8266` boards.
 Currently i do not have the time bandwidth to work on it.
 - Modify this library to work for board versions `>= 3.x`

+### Examples

+- `QuickStart.ino` -> basic functionality, START HERE
+- `AllFunctions.ino` -> extended functionality showcasing full API
+- `ProcessRX.ino` -> how to process RX messages in the main sketch by the user in a similar fashion how TX is processed by the library in the background.
+This also shows how TX and RX happen together in the same runtime.
+Note: You will need another device that is sending data either to Broadcast MAC or Receiver device MAC.
+- `EncryptedSender.ino` and `EncryptedReceiver.ino` -> these sketches show how to encrypt data in user level and send it encrypted.
+On the other hand, data is received, decrypted.
+This example was needed because user must have the ability to send encrypted data.
+For now this library does not support the native `ESP-NOW` encryption which requires setting `PMK` and `LMK`.

 ### Technical Explanations